 The act of reading about this remarkable life, first in search of a connection to the topic of Whitman in Russia, and then for the pleasure of being captivated and inspired by it, becomes the origin of another act.
 The re-vision of Vera Ermolaeva’s life, with its rearranged emphases that put the inconsequential little chapbook in the limelight, brings out the supreme irony of her fate: the guns she put into the pioneers’ hands were turned upon her and fired.

 Chukovsky’s translations of Whitman are still re-read and studied in Russia today.
 However, they now come to their readers trapped, like insects in amber, in the spirit of the time when they were made, dusted on top with the postmodern, post-Soviet backlash against that spirit.
 In other words, Whitman in Russian is a Russian Whitman, one whose work has yet to extricate itself from the ideology that it was once thought to purvey and to prove that its value was not merely manufactured by the hegemonic proletariat.
 A re-reading (and a Russian retranslation) will be an act of a new peace — with Whitman, and with Russia itself.

-Nina Murray is author of Alcestis in the Underworld, a collection of poetry.
+Nina Murray is author of poetry collections Alcestis in the Underworld, Minor Heresies, and Damascus Electric.
 Her translations from Russian and Ukrainian include Peter Aleshkovsky’s Stargorod, and Oksana Zabuzhko’s award-winning The Museum of Abandoned Secrets.
 She grew up in Lviv, in Western Ukraine, and holds advanced degrees in linguistics and creative writing.